An Overview of Costa Rica’s Schools and Education System

 As of late, many universities within Costa Rica have been recognized as top schools among many of the most prestigious academies around the world.

-In fact, the Universidad de Costa Rica was listed close to the top 500 universities in the world.
+For example, the Universidad de Costa Rica was listed close to the top 500 universities in the world.

 The yearly tuition for the universities are normally half of what you would see for the tuition that many U.S. colleges charge for in-state students.